-Knowing how much RAM or Memory you need for editing your Photos in Photoshop can be quite tricky at times because there are so many factors to keep in mind.
+Knowing how much RAM (System Memory) you need for working in Photoshop can be quite tricky at times because there are so many factors to keep in mind.

-This is why I have put together this overview guide that will hopefully answer all your questions about RAM/Memory usage when Editing Images.
+Therefore, I’ve put together this guide that will answer all your questions about RAM/Memory usage when Editing Images.

 First of all, the total Memory usage can be split up into 2 main parts:

 - How much RAM does your Photo Editing Software need?

 - How much RAM does the rest of your typical System need to run efficiently?

 Let’s start with the second one so we have that out of the way.

 Just in case you are looking for some quick RAM recommendations, this is one of the best performing Memory Kits you can buy.
 The value is great, and if you are upgrading your RAM, do take a look at the 16GB Corsair Vengeance LPX DDR4 3200MHz RAM.

 That said, let’s begin: